 | Data-driven | ML-weighted based on actual conversion patterns | Mature analytics setups |

-For most calculations, start with last-click.
-It is simple, reproducible, and the default in Google Analytics.
-Its limitation is that it under-credits upper-funnel channels like display and SEO that initiate journeys but rarely close them.
+Start with last-click for most calculations.
+It's simple, reproducible, and the default in Google Analytics, though it under-credits upper-funnel channels like display and SEO that open journeys but rarely close them.

-Once you have a baseline ROI using last-click, you can run a linear or data-driven model alongside it to see how the numbers shift.
+Once you have a baseline ROI using last-click, run a linear or data-driven model alongside it to see how the numbers move.

 Step 2: Calculate Basic Marketing ROI